LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 RAJA features.
 Most variables get translated to compiler directives and definitions in the RAJA ``config.hpp`` file that is generated when CMake runs.
-The ``config.hpp`` header file is included in other RAJA headers as needed so all options propagate consistently through the build process for all of the code.
+The ``config.hpp`` header file is included in other RAJA headers so all options propagate consistently through the build process for all of the code.
 Each RAJA variable has a special prefix to distinguish it as being specific to RAJA; i.e., it is not a BLT variable or a standard CMake variable.